Olympia London

-Olympia Events, formerly known as Olympia London and sometimes referred to as the Olympia Exhibition Centre, is an exhibition centre, event space and conference centre in West Kensington, in the London Borough of Hammersmith and Fulham, London, England.
-A range of international trade and consumer exhibitions, conferences and sporting events are staged at the venue.
+Olympia Events, formerly known as Olympia London and sometimes referred to as the Olympia Exhibition Centre, was a dedicated exhibition centre, event space and conference centre in West Kensington, in the London Borough of Hammersmith and Fulham, London, England.
+A range of international trade and consumer exhibitions, conferences and sporting events were staged there.
+It was redeveloped, preserving the buildings' listed exteriors, at a cost of £1.3 billion to include a smaller events venue, restaurants and hotels, office space, conference centre, gym, theatre, and secondary school.

-There is an adjacent railway station at Kensington (Olympia) which is both a London Overground station, and a London Underground station.
-The direct District Line spur to the station only runs at weekends.
+Access to the site has long been provided by Kensington (Olympia) station, which is on both the London Overground railway and the London Underground.

 Buildings

-The Olympia Exhibition Centre consists of:
+The buildings of London Olympia are: